Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 in the dynamic linker search path.

-Once these changes have been made rerun make test.
+Once these changes have been made, rerun make test.

 Easysoft has built and tested Perl 5.8.1 with DBI-1.35 and DBD::ODBC 1.05.
-We have also built and tested Perl 5.6.0 with DBI-1.13 and DBD::ODBC 0.28 (please see separate instructions later in this document if you need to use versions of DBD::ODBC before 1.00).
+We have also built and tested Perl 5.6.0 with DBI-1.13 and DBD::ODBC 0.28.

 We used MMS 3.2-01 throughout as our copy of MMK appeared to give errors like: